What Happens on Completion Day?

 Completion Day for New Builds

-If you're buying a new build home, you won't be able to agree on a fixed date as conveyancing for new builds is different compared to older properties.
-The main reason your conveyancer may not provide a completion date is usually because the house is still being built.
-This means a completion date can't be certain.
+If you're buying a new build home, you won't be able to agree on a fixed date as conveyancing for new builds is different compared to previously owned properties.
+The completion date can't always be certain as the home first needs to be built

-Unfortunately, the period between exchanging contracts and the date of completion for new builds could end up being a few months.
+The period between exchange and completion could end up being a few months.
 It all depends on your circumstances and the property developer you're dealing with.
-Once the property has been fully built, the completion date can then be set.
+Once the property has been built, the completion date can then be set.